endorlabs/brokenpython/README.md

 - **What would make this easier for developers?**

 This is what developers deal with every day.
 Security teams need to **see the friction** before they demand fixes.

+# Give up or wanna cheat?

+Navigate to the solution folder and find `solution.md` for step by step instructions.